aepfli/gradle-gitlab-repositories/README.md

 This plugin tries to cover this by allowing to reapply the same plugins, even to each project.

+## Background

+We were in the migration phase from self-hosted development infrastructure (SCM, Nexus, Jenkins, SonarQube) to GitLab and Sonarcloud.io.
+During the migration phase we needed to support all 3 types of Tokens:

+- Job Token for GitLab CI
+- Deploy Token for 3rd Party systems like Jenkins
+- Private Token for local development

+Configuring multiple repositories with repeated configuration was bloating our gradle files.
+Additionally, minor mistakes like forgetting some parts in the configuration, made it really hard to migrate and follow up.

+In the end we investigated and come up with this solution.
+It will for sure fit not all needs, but it is a starting point.
+It might help others to easily setup this configuration and if there is demand, there is also room for improvements.

 # Usage

 ## Configuration